Raleigh Child Custody and Wake County Child Custody Evaluations

 - Keep in mind that the report will include your words and deeds.
 Don’t dispute with the evaluator and show respect for them.

 - Be truthful.
 Recognise both your parenting accomplishments and areas for improvement.

 - Make an effort to avoid criticizing the other parent.

 What are the other downsides to a custody evaluation?

 They are expensive and they add several months to the custody litigation process.
-In Raleigh child custody cases an expert may cost between $4,000 and $12,000. the cost can vary by location because different experts frequently serve different areas of the sate.
+In Raleigh child custody cases an expert may cost between $4,000 and $12,000.
+The cost can vary by location because different experts frequently serve different areas of the state.
 There is a range that experts in the field charge and the number of children and complexity of the case all go into the wide range of possible costs.
 The other obvious issue is how long the process takes.
-The expert not only has to do interviews of the parents and children, but performs psychological testing, reviews of relevant documents, and interviews collateral witnesses.
+The expert not only has to do interviews of the parents and children, but also performs psychological testing, reviews of relevant documents, and interviews with collateral witnesses.